genesiscommunitysuccess/docs/docs/05_operations/02_commands/01_server-commands.md

 ### Purge by date

 The purger supports purging based on days.
-You can specify the max age of record in terms of calendar days or business days.
+You can specify the max age of a record in terms of either calendar days or business days.

 - Business days disregard weekends and public holidays.
 - Calendar days disregard weekends by default, but can be set to include them, as shown in the example below.